 Our Bachelor of Science (BS) degree program requires completion of research units.
 Bachelor of Arts (BA) majors can also complete research courses as upper division electives.
 Below are descriptions of our research courses.
 We encourage students to work with their advisors in developing the best research option for their degree pathway.
-Faculty are currently developing new research opportunites for Fall 2021 - check back soon!
+Faculty are currently developing new research opportunites for Fall 2021!

 The research requirement for the BS degree in Biology may be satisfied 3 ways:

 1) BIOL 490 - Research Experience in Biology (3 units): Students complete a senior level elective course (BIOL 490) that incorporates the research experience into the laboratory/field component.
 The course is based on the expertise of the offering faculty member (i.e., molecular/cellular, physiology, ecology/evolution, etc.).

 2) BIOL 494 – Independent Research (3 units minimum): This is a contract course where a student works with a faculty member to formulate a general problem and proposed methods of study and analysis.
 The course requires upper-division standing.
 Students complete a contract form with the faculty member (available on Biology Department webpage) and submits the contract before the end of the registration period (typically 10 days into the semester).
 Most faculty require a student to undertake Independent Research over two semesters.